microsoft/qsharp-compiler/README.md

 **If you're looking to use Q# to write quantum applications, please see the instructions on how to get started with using the [Quantum Development Kit](https://docs.microsoft.com/azure/quantum/install-overview-qdk/) including the Q# compiler, language server, and development environment extensions.**

 Please see the [installation guide](https://docs.microsoft.com/azure/quantum/install-overview-qdk) for further information on how to get started using the Quantum Development Kit to develop quantum applications.
-You may also visit our [Quantum](https://github.com/microsoft/quantum) repository, which offers a wide variety of samples on how to write quantum based programs.
+You may also visit our [Quantum](https://github.com/microsoft/quantum) repository, which offers a wide variety of samples on how to write quantum-based programs.

 ## Building from Source ##